obi-0/Project-20/project20.md

 #### Install Docker and prepare for migration to the Cloud

-Installed Docker engine on my Ubuntu server - VirtualBox.
+Installed Docker engine on my Linux (Ubuntu) server.

     sudo apt-get update